Dayeon-Megazon/dockerswarm/AWS-docker.md

 To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.
 ```
- > Tip : master1, worker1, worker2 must do this step.
+ > Tip : only master1 must do this step.

 ## Check Swarm Node